sherlock-project/sherlock/docs/removed-sites.md

 ```

 ## Zhihu
-As of 24.06.2024, Zhihu returns false positives as they obfuscate the code thats returned.
+As of 24.06.2024, Zhihu returns false positives as they obfuscate the code that's returned.
 Checking for patterns may allow us to find a way to detect the existans of a user, this will be need to be worked on later
 ```json

   "Zhihu": {